Jose-YP/RPGProto/README.md

 Ailments, aka Status Consitions
 Most can be stacked 3 times for worsening effects with the only exception being Overdrive You can only have one Ailment stacked
-They probably won't be implemented by the time the GameJam starts but here's a few examples Poison
+They probably won't be implemented by the time the GameJam starts but if they are I will list their functions
-1-
-2-
-3-
-Reckless
-1-
-2-
-3-
-Protected
-1-
-2-
-3-

 XSofts are a seperate kind of Status Effect
 The first Soft of a certain element will make the entity take 15% more damage to that element